Please note: This course is for the First Semester only.

 Evaluation and Feedback

 Once you register your student for this course, you will receive a confirmation email from me within a week.
-If you have questions before registering, please feel free to email, and I will be happy to answer your questions.
+Feel free to email me if you have questions before registering; I will be happy to answer your questions.
 If your student is submitting their work on time, you will hear from me at the end of the first semester when I send out grades.
 Final grades will be posted within a week of the course ending.
 If parents have concerns at any point, I am always available to discuss these concerns.